-- 1.9 The 17 households who meet the new definition of Travelling were all found on one private yard.
-Analysis of the household interviews indicated that there is a need for 7 additional plots over the 15 year GTAA period. - ^{1.10} It was not possible to complete an interview with 1 household as they refused to be interviewed, but this does not result in any additional need from 'unknown' households. - Whilst there is no requirement to include the needs of Showpeople who not travel in the GTAA for the reasons set out above, analysis of the 2 household interviews who do not meet the new definition of a Traveller indicated that there is no current, short-term or future need for additional plots as all of the residents were past the age of retirement
+- 1.20 The 17 households who meet the planning definition of Travelling were all found on one private yard.
+Analysis of the household interviews indicated that there is a need for seven additional plots over the 15 year GTAA period. - 1.21 It was not possible to complete an interview with one household as they refused to be interviewed, but this does not result in any additional need from unknown households. - 1.22 Whilst there is no requirement to include the needs of Showpeople who not travel in the GTAA for the reasons set out above, analysis of the two household interviews who do not meet the planning definition of a Traveller indicated that there is no current, short-term or future need for additional plots as all of the residents were past the age of retirement